dsl-logo

 Which is better: Offset or redraw?

-Consider offset for an investment property
+Consider offset for investment properties

 Mansour Soltani home loan expert